Colton1skees/Colton1skees.github.io/posts/MutationRemoval.md

 When a human reads this, they instantly know that the first few instructions which write to R9 are junk.
 The process most of us go through to identify junk can sortof be broken down into this:

-1. Look at all read/writes to R9
+- Look at all read/writes to R9
-2. Find the last write to R9
+- Find the last write to R9
-3. Trace backwards from that last write and check if R9 is actually used before it is overwritten.
+- Trace backwards from that last write and check if R9 is actually used before it is overwritten.

 After some more thinking, I decided to try implementing a sortof dependency graph which keeps track of which instructions depend on each other.
-Here is the result of the dependency graph(_Note: I reversed the dependency graph_):
+Here is the result of the dependency graph(**Note: I reversed the order of the dependency graph to make analysis easier**):

 ```nasm
 0: jle near ptr 0FFFFF80584C8F35Ch - Read - Write